This page may contain affiliate links. Learn More.

 Observing insects, animals, and plants teaches science.
 There is math everywhere, even counting the leaves on a clover.
 Playing outdoors covers a multitude of things children need for successful development.
 We could all use more time outdoors.
 Fresh air and sunshine benefit everyone.

-What does this mean for schools who are reducing recess and physical education time in order to give more time for academics?
+What does this mean for schools that are reducing recess and physical education time in order to give more time for academics?
 I find it sad and alarming.

 I see behavior disorders on the rise, health problems on the rise, and other problems on the rise, and I see the public school system putting more pressure on children to perform on tests and less emphasis on physical well being.